adlrocha/go-fil-markets/docs/rfcs/zkcp-per-chunk.md

-# State machine designs

-## ZKCP-per-chunk
+# ZKCP-per-chunk
 This assumes a ZKCP protocol with a proof-of-retrievability per chunk.
-Is the traditional ZKCP proposal for chunks without the use of payment channels.
+Is the traditional ZKCP proposal but running a fair-exchange for each chunk instead of doing it for the whole file.
+* This would allow the use of fixed-size chunks.

 **Implementation requirements:**
 * Building the right proofs for the data to send them through data channel.